lavachemist/RL4SO/README.md

 3) The drive_c folder that is automatically created in the LoL folder: <br/>
 `${BASH_SOURCE%/*}/LoL/drive_c/Riot\ Games/Riot\ Client/RiotClientServices.exe` <br/>
+NOTE: the backslash "\" is an escape character for bash.
+It's used here to tell Bash that the spaces in the Windows executable are part of the file name.

 This should help you figure out how to install your bottle anwhere you want.